Protocol Corporate Standard provides standards and guidance for companies and other organizations preparing a GHG

-For a list of Corporate and Non-Corporate users of the Corporate Standard, click here.
+For a list of Corporate and Non-Corporate users of the Corporate Standard, click here

 Compatibility with other GHG Programs

 Protocol Corporate Standard has been designed to be program or policy neutral.
 However, it is compatible with most existing GHG

 .
 In addition, while this standard is designed to develop a verifiable inventory, it does not provide a standard for how the verification process should be conducted.

 To complement the standard and guidance provided here, a number of cross-sector and sector-specific calculation tools are available, including a guide for small, office-based organizations.
 These tools provide step-by-step guidance and electronic worksheets to help users calculate GHG

 ) for compilation of emissions at the national level.
 They have been refined to be user-friendly for non-technical company staff to increase the accuracy of emissions data at a company level.
-Thanks to an intensive review by many companies, organzations, and individual experts, the tools are believed to represent the current “best practice.”
+Thanks to an intensive review by many companies, organzations, and individual experts, the tools are believed to represent the current; best practice.